jacobgil/jacobgil.github.io/_posts/2018-01-23-tensor-decompositions-deep-neural-networks.md

 A rank R matrix can be viewed as a sum of R rank 1 matrices, were each rank 1 matrix is a column vector multiplying a row vector: $$ \sum_1^Ra_i*b_i^T $$

-The SVD gives us a way for writing this sum using the columns of  U and V:
+The SVD gives us a way for writing this sum for matrices using the columns of  U and V from the SVD:
 $$\sum_1^R \sigma_i u_i*v_i^T$$.

 If we choose an R that is less than the full rank of the matrix, than this sum is just an approximation, like in the case of truncated SVD.

 The CP decomposition lets us generalize this for tensors.

 Using CP-Decompoisition, our convolutional kernel, a 4 dimensional tensor $$K(i, j, s, t)$$ can be approximated similarly for a chosen R:

 $$ \sum_{r=1}^R K^x_r(i)K^y_r(j)K^s_r(s)K^t_r(t) $$.

 We will want R to be small for the decomposition to be effecient, but large enough to keep a high approximation accuracy.